codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 -   Pulse considers a deployment every merged pull request that **targets the default branch** of the repository.
 -   The deployment date is the timestamp when the corresponding pull request is merged.
 -   The set of changes in a deployment is the list of commits in the corresponding pull request.
 Pulse correctly tracks your changes even if you [squash or fast-forward the commits when merging the pull request](https://support.atlassian.com/bitbucket-cloud/docs/merge-a-pull-request/#Merge-strategies), since Pulse processes all the original commits before any changes to the Git history.
--   Pulse associates all Bitbucket user groups of the author of a merged pull request with the corresponding deployment, excluding user groups with less than two members.
-Pulse only takes changes to Bitbucket teams into account on pull requests merged after those changes.
+-   Pulse associates all the Bitbucket user groups of the author of a merged pull request with the corresponding deployment, excluding the user groups with less than two members.
+Pulse only takes the changes to Bitbucket user groups into account on pull requests merged after those changes.

 ## Collected data